 The Curtin Family Home

-Relax in the surrounds of this famous historical home located in the heart of Cottesloe; this is your chance to stay in the home of an Australian Prime Minister.
-Curtin Family home was once the residence of war time PM John Curtin & his family.
+Relax in the surrounds of this famous historical home located in the heart of Cottesloe; this is your chance to stay in the home of the former Australian Prime Minister, John Curtin.
+The Curtin Family home was once the residence of war time PM John Curtin & his family.

 Single level family home restored by the National Trust & formally opened by the Prime Minister in March 2011.
 Original period features throughout the home including a beautiful front & rear garden with white picket fence.